cocos/cocos-engine/EngineErrorMap.md

 ### 8401

-Since 1.10, `%s` accept cc.AudioClip instance directly, not a URL string.
-Please directly reference the AudioClip object in your script, or load cc.AudioClip by loader first.
-Don't use audio's URL anymore.
+Since 1.10, `%s` accept %s instance directly, not a URL string.
+Please directly reference the %s object in your script, or load %s by loader first.
+Don't use %s's URL anymore.",